rethink-media/poll-analysis-template/README.md

 ### visualizations_template.Rmd

 After you've updated and run [`Import_template.Rmd`](https://github.com/rethink-media/poll-analysis-template/blob/main/Import_template.Rmd) for your new poll, it should have output a raw poll sav file with audiences in it.
-This can be used to generate a set of bar charts to display the results for emotions questions.
+If the poll contains questions asking respondents about their emotional responses to messages/statements (in the format detailed above in the "Assumptions" section), this notebook can be used to generate a set of bar charts to display the results for emotions questions, grouped by Audience category (Base, Persuadable, Opposition).
 Open up this template and edit any code with TODO in the comments above.

 ### crosstab_app_functions_template.R